gray-panda/grayrepo/2017_labyREnth/chal/prog4_oddoneout/README.md

 Do note that this exe is not perfect.
 Sometimes, it interprets the shellcode differently from what the challenge server expects

-I wrote the [solution script](soln.php) which will talk to the challenge server, compute and answer all these questions.
+The [solution script](soln.php) will talk to the challenge server, compute and answer all these questions.
 Obviously, this script can only run on Windows as it depends on an "exe" file.

 The flag is revealed after answering 128 questions correctly in a row

-As of the writing of this article, the challenge server seems to be down.

 The flag is **PAN{8a1f7919eda0bd55db89d2eff45f420d84ec67c3715ab0c53bc8db7b1762cd54}**